Kimchi

 S = (P + (b ?
 T : −T)) + P

-We follow this criteria:
+We follow these criteria:

 - If the bit is positive, the sign should be a subtraction